 Rhea Kapur is a researcher, engineer, artist, and urban archivist with a B.A. in Linguistics and a B.S. in Computer Science (AI) from Stanford University, where she was advised by Dan Jurafsky.
-She is the founder of Cultural Fingerprints, a research-driven creative studio and interdisciplinary software lab building new ways to explore how language, culture, and place shape each other.
+She is the founder of Cultural Fingerprints, a research-driven creative studio and software lab building new ways to interact with language, culture, and place.

-As an artist, Rhea photographed neon signage in San Francisco to understand how it defines each of the city’s districts, subsequently creating a neon sculpture of her own while working in Los Angeles (which has since shattered, but its tubes live on this website).
-Now, Rhea documents signs and symbols around the world as “cultural fingerprints,” archiving them using computational cartography and analyzing them using integrative practices from computer science, ethnography, linguistics, and semiotics.
-Cultural fingerprinting is a concept Rhea devised for how repeated local “stencils” emerge from cultural, regulatory, or sociopolitical factors to form, both through their pattern and their variations, the unique visual aesthetic of a place.
+In 2023, Rhea photographed historic neon signage in San Francisco, interviewing residents and business owners to understand how it defines the city's different neighborhoods.
+She then created a neon sculpture of her own while working in Los Angeles (it has since shattered, but the tubes survive on this website).
+Now, Rhea archives signs and symbols across the world as examples of "cultural fingerprinting," combining techniques from computational cartography, ethnography, linguistics, semiotics, artmaking, and NLP/AI to understand their pattern and variations.

 Rhea is on leave from her M.S. in Computer Science (Systems + AI) at Stanford to work on Cultural Fingerprints and is currently based in Brooklyn, New York.
 If you see a choking sign in an NYC restaurant with a cool design, please reach out to her about it :)